Celebrating our 18th year of service as Southwest Colorado's leading provider of outpatient endoscopy services

-Since our facility opened in 2001 we have performed 43,000 endoscopic procedures in a convenient, safe, private, comfortable and cost-effective atmosphere.
+Since our facility opened in 2001 we have performed over 45,000 endoscopic procedures in a convenient, safe, private, comfortable and cost-effective atmosphere.

 Your time is very important to us.
 Even though we have a lot to do during your short stay to complete your procedure in a safe and effective manner, one of our key goals is to get you home as quickly as possible.
 In most cases, patients seen at our facility for an endoscopic procedure are ready to be discharged home less than 2 hours after check-in.